-Eating lots of fruits and vegetables in any form is good for you.
-But including microgreens in your diet can give you a nutrient boost in just a few calories.
+Eating lots of fruits and vegetables in any form is good for you and including microgreens in your diet can give you a nutrient boost in just a few calories.

-Although it is not well-proven, a healthy diet rich in fruits and vegetables may reduce the risk of cancer and other chronic diseases.
-If you take blood-thinning medicine, such as anticoagulant or antiplatelet drugs, you may need to limit vitamin K foods.
-Vitamin K can affect how these medicines work.
+A healthy diet rich in fruits and vegetables may help reduce the risk for cancer and other chronic diseases.
+If you take blood-thinning medicine, such as the anticoagulant warfarin, you may need to limit vitamin K foods.
+Vitamin K can affect how this medicine works.

 Microgreens can be eaten in several simple ways.
 Be sure to rinse them thoroughly first.

 - Eat them raw.
-Add them to salads and drizzle with a little lemon juice or low-fat dressing.
-They are also very tasty on their own.
+Add them to salads and drizzle with a little lemon juice or dressing.
+They are also tasty on their own.

 - Garnish meals with raw microgreens.
 Add them to your breakfast plate.
 Top your fish, chicken, or baked potato with microgreens.

-- Add them to soups, stir fries, and pasta dishes.
+- Toss them in soups, stir fries, and pasta dishes.